mosaicml/llm-foundry/TUTORIAL.md

 Sign up [here](https://forms.mosaicml.com/demo?utm_source=home&utm_medium=mosaicml.com&utm_campaign=always-on).

 # Example Workflows

+In this section, we’ll give a brief overview of 4 different workflows.
+You can treat them as independent — that is, you don’t need to go through each in any particular order.
+Instead, the goal here is to give you a sense of how you might approach each of these different situations using llm-foundry and related tooling.

 ## Workflow 1: I want to play with a HF model like MPT-7B locally